Kail-Fu/vrosetta/README.md

 1. Download dataset from Virtual Rosetta Google Drive https://drive.google.com/file/d/1sWXpKnDpAiD2aaXLEK_lKNZfbPJVs2i-/view?usp=sharing
 2. Move the files in this folder to /henri_oger/view_page
 3. to run any of the code, just enter "python [file_name]"
+4. Specifically, if you are interested to create MST based on one image.
+Go to mst folder.
+You should first run "similarity_gen.py" to get the similarity matrix.
+Then run "matrix_reorder.py" to match each caption with its associating information.
+Then run "ordered_sheet_modification.py" to add associated information to the caption row in a new sheet.
+Finally, run "mst_off_csv.py" to get MST.
+(Use "G = PG.AGraph()" to produce overlapping MST.
+Use "G = PG.AGraph(overlap="prism")" to produce non-overlapping one)
+5. If you want to combine all three languages' embeddings together to create MST, do all things same as the last bullet point except replaing running "similarity_gen.py" with running "3language_matrix_gen.py"
+6. If you want to generate dimension reduction graph for the dataset, use "tsne_generator.py" and "umap_generator.py" in the dimension_reduction folder.

 ## How each file works
 * convert_view (by Anessa): a practice to generate a wall of images (to display at the museum)